-Juicy jerk turkey burgers have shredded zucchini tucked inside.
+Spicy Jamaican jerk burgers are made from ground turkey with shredded zucchini tucked inside to make them extra juicy.
 They’re topped off with fresh pineapple salsa for a tropical flavor explosion!

 Deciding to participate was easy, but figuring out what to make what much more difficult.
 Burger Month is all about celebrating epic, over the top burgers, but I also wanted to keep my contribution in line with my healthy, fresh point of view.

 After a ton of brainstorming, I finally settled on this spicy jerk burger with pineapple salsa.